 Bethany Yeiser and Dr. Peirce Johnston talk about schizophrenia recovery, and Bethany shares her ability to play the violin again following her recovery.

 Schizophrenia, a neurobiological brain syndrome, includes possibly hundreds of distinct brain diseases.
-Some doctors prefer calling these diseases “schizophrenia spectrum disorders.”
+These diseases are sometimes referred to as “schizophrenia spectrum disorders.”
 Symptoms vary greatly among different people.
 The most widely accepted theory of schizophrenia is that it is a neurodevelopmental disorder, which means that normal brain development during fetal life is disrupted due to various genetic factors and/or environmental factors.

 Schizophrenia usually starts in adolescence or early twenties in males and in the late 20s and early 30s in some females.